MSP: Project Integration with Clarity PPM

 A baseline shows a snapshot of the entire project plan.
 When you export a current baseline revision to a MPP file from

-Classic PPM, a snapshot of the project is exported.
+Clarity PPM, a snapshot of the project is exported.
 Downloading a baseline for a large project might take several minutes.
 The application can support unlimited baselines, but Microsoft Project supports only 11 baselines.

-Classic PPMhas integration business rules to manage and download the 11 baselines from Microsoft.
+Clarity PPMhas integration business rules to manage and download the 11 baselines from Microsoft.
 The time that is required to export a project to Microsoft Project increases with each additional baseline.

 Multiple baselines are managed by saving each revision in one of the 11 baseline slots in the MPP file.
 For example, the information for the current revision is saved to the baseline slot.
 The previous baseline revision is saved to the baseline 1 slot and the last baseline revision is saved to baseline 10 slot.
 A maximum of 11 baseline revisions are sent in a descending order by the last modified date.
 The baseline field without an appended number is marked as the current revision.